-Simply referred to as “Kosh” by the many anglers who ply its waters, Lake Koshkonong, in Jefferson County, Wisconsin, has evolved from a lush, clear-water waterfowl marsh filled with wild rice, wild celery and other desirable types of vegetation in the 1880s into what is today—a murky, shallow-water expanse on the Rock River.
+Simply referred to as “Kosh” by the many anglers who ply its waters, Lake Koshkonong, in Jefferson County, Wisconsin, has evolved from a lush, clear-water waterfowl marsh filled with wild rice, wild celery, and other desirable types of vegetation in the 1880s into what is today—a murky, shallow-water expanse on the Rock River.

-The construction of the Indian Ford Dam, downstream from the lake, plus the intentional introduction of common carp by the federal government many years ago, are universally and equally blamed for the lake’s dramatic transition.
+The construction of the Indian Ford Dam, downstream from the lake, plus the intentional introduction of common carp by the federal government many years ago, is universally and equally blamed for the lake’s dramatic transition.

 While this area was, and still is, a haven for wild ducks and geese, and attracts waterfowl hunters from all over the country, it also supports a robust walleye fishery—though its features are the farthest thing from a classic walleye lake.